microsoft/pxt/common-docs/identity/sign-in.md

 ## Does this mean I have to create a new email address?

-No. You can create an MSA using your current email address if it is not hosted by Microsoft (e.g.: Gmail, Yahoo Mail, and others).
-When creating your MSA account, just enter your existing email address.
+No. You can create a Microsoft or Google account using your current email address.

-Create a Microsoft Account using your current email address here https://account.microsoft.com/account.
+Find out more about creating a Microsoft Account using your current email address here: https://account.microsoft.com/account.

 ## Can I use my school or work account?

-If your school or employer's email system is managed by Microsoft Azure Active Directory, then generally it should work in MakeCode subject to restrictions put in place by your IT dept.
+If your school or employer's email system is managed by Microsoft or Google, then generally it should work in MakeCode subject to restrictions put in place by your IT department.

 ## When I sign in, what information does MakeCode collect about me?

 The privacy and safety of our users is very important to us.
-Microsoft MakeCode adheres to Microsoft's Privacy Policy https://makecode.com/privacy.
+Microsoft MakeCode adheres to [Microsoft's Privacy Policies](https://makecode.com/privacy).
 We do not collect or use personal data beyond that needed to operate and support MakeCode features and services.
+Read the [MakeCode Privacy Frequently Asked Questions](https://makecode.com/privacy-faq) page for more information.

 ## How can I completely remove my data and profile information?